Courses

 Course Description:

 This is an introductory course in Medical Neuroscience designed to include the basic principles of organization and function of the Central Nervous System.
-The course will focus primarily on the cerebral cortex and the subcortical areas of the human brain to illustrate the core concepts in neuroanatomy, neurophysiology, neurobiology and neuropharmacology.
-Cellular composition and molecular structure of the brain and the functions of the synapses and neural signaling will be described and practical sessions will be held.
+The course will focus primarily on the cerebral cortex and the subcortical areas of the human brain to illustrate the core concepts in neuroanatomy, neurophysiology, neurobiology, and neuropharmacology.
+The cellular composition and molecular structure of the brain and the functions of the synapses and neural signaling will be described and practical sessions will be held.

-This course will also refer to specific neurodegenerative and neuropsychiatric diseases of the Central Nervous System and give the basic molecular principles on their pathophysiology and treatment.
+This course will also refer to specific neurodegenerative and neuropsychiatric diseases of the Central Nervous System and give the basic molecular principles of their pathophysiology and treatment.

-Overall goal of this course is to provide the foundation for understanding the structures and functions of the brain underpinning human behavior, emotions, cognition and learning to give a dynamic picture of the rapidly evolving field of neuroscience and its clinical applications.
+The overall goal of this course is to provide the foundation for understanding the structures and functions of the brain underpinning human behavior, emotions, cognition, and learning to give a dynamic picture of the rapidly evolving field of neuroscience and its clinical applications.

 Learning Outcomes: